Community Gardens Program

 START OF SEASON: After you have paid and signed the Agreement, you may begin gardening.
 Spring planting of new annual crops must be started by May 31.

-END OF SEASON: All plots MUST be cleared of dead annual plant material out by November 15.
+END OF SEASON: All plots MUST be cleared of dead annual plant material out by Nov.
+15.

 Maintenance Requirements